hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

  </div>

 #### 1
-# Intro: Lightning Talks in Pecha Kucha Format
+**Intro: Lightning Talks in Pecha Kucha Format**

-### ~15 slides, 20 seconds per slide works out to about 5 min per presenter
-### Traditional Business/Education Format: Powerpoint, PDF (Issue for audience not able to click links)
-### But Coders use Github!
+** ~15 slides, 20 seconds per slide works out to about 5 min per Presenter Traditional Business/Education Format: Powerpoint, PDF (Issue for audience not able to click links) But Coders use Github!
-### So I made a Github README.md file that works with Javascript for both audio and automatic scrolling
+So I made a Github README.md file that works with Javascript for both audio and automatic scrolling

+**
 <br><br><br><br><br><br><br><br><br><br><br><br><br>
 <hr>